Close Gaps in Your Recruitment Process to Improve Recruitment ROI, Hire Faster, and Increase Patient Access to Care

-The combination of the current workforce shortage and an ineffective recruitment strategy can be costly to your organization and the community.
+The combination of the current workforce shortage and an ineffective recruitment strategy can be costly to your organization in terms of lost revenue, not to mention the negative impact an extended physician vacancy has on patient access to care.
 The physician shortage means that finding candidates takes time.
 The average time-to-fill a Family Medicine or Internal Medicine vacancy is 180 days.
-Other specialties such as Neurology can be as long as 211 days and some surgery specialties can be over 230 days according to the ASPR 2018 Benchmarking Report.1
+Other specialties such as Neurology can be as long as 211 days and some surgery specialties can be over 230 days according to an ASPR Benchmarking Report.1

 How long ago was the last time you took a hard look at your recruitment process?
-Is your team up to speed?
+Does your team have the recruitment technology, digital sourcing expertise, and enough staff to keep up with your staffing plan needs?
 Are you getting a good return on your recruitment dollars?

 When it comes to Physician Recruitment ROI, there are three key concepts you should know.
 How to determine ROI, steps you can take to improve ROI, and the impact a physician recruitment partner can have on ROI.

 A typical ROI calculation is a comparison of costs and revenue.
 In recruiting we use cost-per-hire and physician generated revenue.
 Cost-per-hire usually includes the following variables: advertising fees, recruitment team, travel expenses, relocation, and signing bonus.
 The physician recruitment ROI formula looks like this: ROI = Revenue – Cost-Per-Hire.

 Another way to look at ROI is benefits minus costs.
 A physician’s contribution can be non-monetary.
 Benefits include revenue but can also include cultural contributions.
 Costs can go beyond expenses to include a decrease in patient satisfaction.
 Not all variables are important to all organizations, and they don’t affect the bottom line in the same way.
 The more you can examine each of these factors, the more accurate your calculation will be and the more informed your hiring decisions will be.